 Graduate and returning undergraduate students should contact their academic department to determine whether any applications and/or deadlines exist for obtaining institutional aid.
 Requirements for renewal of institutional aid may be found in the student portal, on your award letter or by contacting your financial counselor.

-Who do I contact in Student Financial Services; who is my advisor?
+Who do I contact in the Samford One Stop; who is my advisor?

 When are payments due?

-Payments are typically due on the first day of each month.
+Payments are typically due on the fifth day of each month.
 However, at the start of each new term, payment is due on the first business day after the drop/add period has ended (based on the undergraduate day calendar).
-For Fall 2016 and Spring 2017, those due dates are September 6, 2016 and January 27, 2017, respectively.
-For Jan term 2017 and Summer 2017, those due dates are January 6, 2017 and June 12, 2017, respectively.
-Students may also review payment due dates on their e-bill at any time.
+Students may also review payment due dates on their statement at any time and online.

 What types of payment are accepted?

-Payment may be made on-line with e-check, Visa, American Express, Master Card, or Discover.
+Payment may be made online with e-check, Visa, American Express, Master Card, or Discover.
 Click here for a tutorial for making payments online.
-Payments made in person may be made by check or cash.
-Credit card payments may not be made in person in the Bursar's Office.
+Payments made in person may be made by check.
+Credit card payments may not be made in person at the Samford One Stop.
 Payments may be mailed to: Samford University - Student Financial Services, 800 Lakeshore Drive, Birmingham, AL 35229.

-Students attending summer and/or Jan Term who wish to receive financial aid must have a valid FAFSA on file and complete the summer assistance form and/or Jan Term assistance form.
+Students attending summer Term who wish to receive financial aid must have a valid FAFSA on file and complete the summer assistance form.
 The types of aid available will be based on the remaining annual amounts the student has not used for that aid year.
 The Federal PLUS and private loans do not have an annual limit, other than the cost of attendance.

 How do I know if I’m a citizen or eligible noncitizen in regards to receiving federal financial aid?